Strumenta/antlr-kotlin/README.md

 ## Status

 The project should be considered experimental.
 Several parsers have been implemented and work so far using this target but not all the features are complete and well tested.

+The runtime and target's template are up-to-date with mainstream commit: `master/e9df464`
+The following are files that need further verification:

+- Parser
+- ATNDeserializer
+- ATNSerializer
+- IntegerList
+- InterpreterDataReader
+- tree/xpath/**

 ## Using ANTLR-Kotlin with Gradle